Pärnu railway station: Rail Baltica

 A new station or "International Passenger Terminal" will be constructed near the site of the former Pärnu Halt as part of the Rail Baltica project.
 The main station building will be located above the platforms and will house a 90-seat waiting area, cafeteria and information centre.
 The journey time to Tallinn is expected to be 40 minutes, and to Riga one hour.

+In 2024, Estonian Minister of Infrastructure Vladimir Svet proposed that domestic train services between Pärnu and Tallinn Ülemiste could start before the completion of the entire Rail Baltica line, as the track between Pärnu and Riga Central is likely to one of the last sections completed.